leonardo5621/terraform-kafka-perf-test/README.md

 The goal of this project was to create a simple way of provisioning a Kafka Cluster and executing a performance test on it.
 It contains three main modules:

 - [**terraform-k8s-cluster**](https://github.com/leonardo5621/terraform-kafka-perf-test/blob/master/modules/terraform-k8s-cluster/README.md): This Terraform module enables the provisioning of a Kubernetes Cluster on GKE.
-- [**terraform-kafka-cluster-perf-test**](https://github.com/leonardo5621/terraform-kafka-perf-test/blob/master/modules/terraform-kafka-cluster-perf-test/README.md): This module sets up a Kafka Cluster aimed towards a performance test using a basic producer and a consumer, with a Kafka UI deployment.
+- [**terraform-kafka-cluster-perf-test**](https://github.com/leonardo5621/terraform-kafka-perf-test/blob/master/modules/terraform-kafka-cluster-perf-test/README.md): This module sets up a Kafka Cluster aimed towards a performance test using a basic producer and consumer pattern, it also includes a Kafka UI deployment to visualize the message exchange.
 - [**terraform-kafka-monitoring**](https://github.com/leonardo5621/terraform-kafka-perf-test/blob/master/modules/terraform-kafka-monitoring/README.md): This module provides the possibility to have a prometheus-based monitoring of the Kafka Cluster.

 Make sure to check out the documentation of each module for more details.